risyasin/restima/README.md

 #### Usage #####
-This framework aimed to be quick design of a [RESTful webservice](https://blog.apigee.com/detail/restful_api_design) with MongoDB via built-in Adapter.
-MongoDB Adapter you can requires only collection name.
+This framework aimed to be quick design application for a [RESTful webservice](https://blog.apigee.com/detail/restful_api_design) for Service/Resource oriented architectures with MongoDB via built-in adapters.
+MongoDB Adapter requires only collection name.
 (Database name must be in configuration)

 A short example for /books route to connect a collection named my_book_list below.
-First create a new file under the controllers directory named app/ Create your class proper to filename, use the skeleton below.
+First create a new file under the controllers directory named app/books.php Create your class proper to filename, use the skeleton below.

 ``` php